RocketPy-Team/RocketPy/docs/development/first_pr.rst

 Before you start coding, you should pick an issue to work on.
 You can find a list of issues in the `Issues` tab on GitHub (https://github.com/RocketPy-Team/RocketPy/issues).
-If you are new hear, it is really recommended that you talk to maintainers before starting to work on an issue.
+If you are new here, it is really recommended that you talk to maintainers before starting to work on an issue.
 That way you avoid working on something that is already being worked on or something that is not in line with the project's goals.